 Paul Joseph President - JECS

-by the Chesterfield County Public Schools as a high school Spanish teacher.
+that same year by Chesterfield County Public Schools as a high school Spanish teacher.
 He obtained his license

 through Virginia's alternative route to licensure.
 He passed the National Teacher's Exam while still on

-active duty prior to applying for a teaching position.
-While teaching, he completed his professional studies
+active duty prior to applying for a teaching position and completed his professional studies

-course work at night at Virginia Commonwealth University.
+course work at Virginia Commonwealth University while teaching.
 In addition to his teaching duties, Mr. Joseph

-was the head coach of the James River High School Jayvee baseball team and later was the assistant varsity
+served as the head Jayvee baseball coach at James River High School and later served as the assistant varsity

 baseball coach at Thomas Dale High School.